-Join Scott Simpson for an in-depth discussion in this video Optional: Creating a virtual machine, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Optional: Creating a virtual machine, part of Learning Linux Command Line.

 - [Voiceover] In this course, I'll be using VirtualBox to make a virtual machine that runs Fedora workstation.
 You can get the files for those from virtualbox.org and getfedora.org.
 Or, you can use any Linux distribution you prefer.
 Let's take a look at the process of setting up a virtual machine.
 Here's the Virtual Box website, and I can click on the big blue button to download the current version.
 There's a few different options for platform.
 Since I'm running a Mac, I clicked on the OS X hosts option here.
 But if you're running Windows or Linux, you can download those version as well.